graemetlloyd/ProjectWhalehead/Outline.md

 An example treespace plot can be seen in Fig. 2, and the full set of treespace plots is available in the supplemental material.
 These multi-dimensional scaling graphs demonstrate that the Bayesian posterior samples contain many more trees, including many more trees that are substantially different from one another, than the parsimony estimations do.
 In most estimations, the posterior sample contains the parsimony trees, in addition to other solutions plausible under the model.
-As shown on Fig. 2, it is very possible in both Bayesian and maximum parsimony estimation to have topologies with good stratigraphic fit plotted near trees with poor stratigraphic fit.
+As shown on Fig. 2, it is very possible (and even common) in both Bayesian and maximum parsimony estimation to have topologies with good stratigraphic fit plotted near trees with poor stratigraphic fit (and for dissimilar trees to have similar or even identical stratigraphic fits).
 This indicates that in some treespaces, there may be little topological difference between a tree that is quite good with respect to stratigraphic fit and a tree with poor stratigraphic fit.
 In other words, the landscapes of stratigraphic congruence is generally highly volatile - something boxplots fail to capture.
 As in the boxplots, the treespace plots largely indicate that the parsimony trees fall within the range of solutions explored in a Bayesian search.